 I have to admit that I’m currently going to a bit of an antisocial phase after moving here, and it has a lot to do with confidence (that I am lacking right now).
-But this moment of introversion and some free time have allowed me to being able to work on a routine that I can actually follow and that encompasses doing well in my present, learning new skills and acting now for my future.
+But this moment of introversion and some free time have allowed me to work on a routine that I can actually follow and that encompasses doing well in my present, learning new skills and acting now for my future.

 That is one of the basics of time management and personal development tips.
 It’s all about working on the things that matter now while building the future that you want for yourself.

 So how does a successful routine look like for me?

 Waking up fairly early